fairinternal/composable-llm/README.md

 ## TODOS

-Middle term engineering goals:
+## TODOS

+Clear TODO:
-- [ ] Implement position encodings and test length generalization.
+- [ ] Clear setup to run grid on cluster
+    - involving slurm
+    - involving wandb (create a shared team, add wandb login, add consistent format so that we do not overwrite on wandb).
-- [ ] Write Slurm launcher.
+- [ ] Clear setting to show the attention maps
+    - I will push my change to a new branch
-- [ ] Launch first grid experiments.
-Make sure that everything run smoothly and fast on the cluster
+- [ ] Make sure that we train well for different lengths, with 2 layers and 1 head per layer.
-- [ ] Once we have solved small length generalization, inspect the transformer to find circuits.
-- [ ] Implement the problem without CoT (baseline).
-- [ ] Add wandb support to track runs.

 NeurIPS research goals:
 - [ ] Solve length generalization.
 Change the position embedding implementation, we have different options: